Who is the ideal client for QuickBooks Ledger?

 - High-net-worth individuals.

-These industry verticals may be a good fit, especially if the clients have minimal or infrequent transactions:
+These industry verticals may be a good fit, especially if the clients have minimal or infrequent transactions, or need to review their transactions or view their reports:

 - Real estate (property management).